dmvelasco/dmvelasco.github.io/_posts/2019-06-24-academicons-with-beautiful-jekyll.md

 Modify the file `_layouts/base.html` after the `common-ext-css:` line by adding the line `- "/css/academicons.css"` before `- "//maxcdn.bootstrapcdn.com/font-awesome/4.6.0/css/font-awesome.min.css"`.
 Both lines should have the same level of indentation.

 Modify the `_config.yml` file to add the academic social network in the `social-networks-links` section.
-Follow the already present formatting add the academic social network and a colon followed by your username.
+Follow the already present formatting by adding the academic social network name and a colon followed by your username.

 #### Step 4 - refresh and enjoy
 Your academic icon links should now be included in your page footer.
 Yay you!